Tiger Woods seals fifth Masters title and 15th major

 Woods underwent career-saving spine fusion surgery in 2017 and sealed an impressive comeback season last year with his first win for five years.

-Sunday's thrilling victory puts the former world No.1 just three majors behind the all-time record of Jack Nicklaus.
+Sunday's thrilling victory to complete a remarkable redemption puts the former world No.1 just three majors behind the all-time record of Jack Nicklaus.

 Only fellow American Nicklaus has won more Masters, with six.
 Woods also joins Nicklaus as the only player to have won the Masters in three different decades after he clinched his first as a 21-year-old in 1997.